carljduff/mind-reader/pseudocode.md

 <hr>

 * Single Page App
-* The symbol must be the same for all multiples of 9.
 * The __Go__ button is only on Page 1.
 * The __Restart__ button will replace the go button on Pages 2-6.
-* The symbol cannot be the same for multiples of 9 on the 2nd or 3rd play.
 * The pageButton appears on Pages 2-4 as "Next", then is replaced with "Reveal" on Page 5.
 * There are two different text sizes.
 * On Pages 2-4, only the text needs to change.